How Much Space Do Chickens Need?

 What is the perfect size of a chicken run?

 The rule of thumb here is that you provide a minimum of 10 square feet per chicken.
-You’ll need 10 x 10 or 100 square feet for your outside run when keeping ten chickens.
+When keeping ten chickens, you'll need 10 x 10 or 100 square feet for your outside run.
 The bigger the chicken run, the happier chickens.
 But not everyone has much spare room in the backyard to install a huge run for their garden pets.
 So always be realistic when installing a chicken run.

 This is just the outer part, the run itself, and does not include the chicken coop.
 We'll get to the chicken coop later.